-- When removing (de-installing the device from the pipe system), always wear personal protective equipment. - All requirements specified in the media safety data sheet must be observed in accomplishing the work task. - Residue of hazardous media in the device can result in serious injury.
+- When removing (de-installing the device from the hose line system), always wear personal protective equipment. - All requirements specified in the media safety data sheet must be observed in performing the work task. - Residue of hazardous media in the device can result in serious injuries.